“There is no friend, as loyal as a book.” Ernest Hemingway.

 9. Let them ask questions when you read

-If the child is asking too many questions, it is a good thing.
+If the child asks too many questions, it is good.
 Never ask the child to stop asking questions.
 This means the child is listening to what you are reading to them.
 Answer every question the child asks.
 At the end of the story, you can also ask a few questions to your child.